 The routes can be travelled in many ways.
 In addition to walking, visitors can kayak, sail, ride and bike.
 It is important that there are different options available.
-During autumn 2018 passages located in Finland will be examined in order to figure out visiting options available for special needs visitors.
+During the autumn 2018 the accessibility on the Finnish side were examined mapped.

-Spring (April to June) and autumn (August to October) are the best times to travel around the St. Olav Waterway.
-Weather is usually nice and suitable for backpacking.
-Ferries are not too crowded, and lines are short.
-You are free to enjoy the feeling of open spaces, quietness and untouched landscapes.
+Pilgrimages are recommended outside the traditional travel season.
+Spring (April to June) and autumn (August to October) are the best times to travel around the St Olav Waterway.
 The project extends the travel season of the archipelago, which is positive for locals as well.
-Pilgrimages are recommended outside travel season.

-The route has been certified in 2018 as a part of EU’s cultural routes (Culture Route of the European Council).
-Prior visitors can be used to efficiently market the St. Olav Waterway.
-The route will be marked as soon as certification has been granted.
-Most of the route’s passages are currently existing paths, bicycle routes and old forest roads.
-In addition, some completely new paths will be created as well.
+The route has been certified in 2018 as a part of EU’s cultural routes, the Culture Route of the European Council.
+Prior visitors can be used to efficiently market the St Olav Waterway.

-Route maintenance is important also after the project ends.
-Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olofsleder i Finland rf – Suomen Olavinreitit ry) has been founded.
-The association is part of the Nordic umbrella association called Association of St Olav’s Ways that was founded in 2018.
+Route maintenance is important also after the end of the project.
+Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olofsleder i Finland rf – Suomen Olavinreitit ry, chair person: Björn “Nalle” Öhman, honorary secretary: Andreas von Bergmann) has been founded.
+The association is part of the Nordic umbrella association called Association of St Olav’s Ways founded in 2018.